troyxuanyichen/API-Requirement/ServerRequirements.md

 **Tips:** This api can only be called when register

-user/verify/:token(GET)
+user/verify/:token(PUT)
 ------------
-activate the user account
+activate the user account using the link sent by mail
 **Request Parameter:** token
 **Response Body:**